-However, held within your tonsils could be the primary source of your on-going bad breath which you may rightfully be more aware of now that the smell is trapped inside your mask.
+However, held within your tonsils could be the primary source of your on-going bad breath which you may rightfully be more aware of after someone points it out to you.

 Your tonsils are not all bad though – they help filter bacteria and viruses that come in through your mouth.
 Tonsils are also a great source of white blood cells and thus aids them in their ability to kill germs.